CRPE has a history of producing transformational research

 Our founding book, Reinventing Public Education, first outlined the portfolio model, which was later adopted by districts in New York City, New Orleans, Denver, Indianapolis, and other cities.

 CRPE, a self-sustaining organization funded through public and private grants, was originally based at the University of Washington’s Evans School of Public Policy, and moved to UW Bothell in 2012.
-In 2022, CRPE will begin a new partnership with the Mary Lou Fulton Teachers College at Arizona State University.
+In 2022, CRPE began a new partnership with the Mary Lou Fulton Teachers College at Arizona State University.

 We produce world-class, peer-reviewed research that’s interesting, significant, and trustworthy.